mmertmutlu/DSA-210-Project/README.md

 ## Machine Learning Concepts

 Last but not least, I try to train with some machine learning concepts.
 As a ML I assign a NAIVE BAYES Classifier to predict whether the step count for the day is "healthy" (above or equal to 10,000) and how this variable relates to the data for in the exam period.

+In this project, I leveraged tools from the pgmpy library to model and analyze the relationship between exam periods/non exam periods and step counts:

+### Used Models from pgmpy library

+Bayesian Network: Defined a probabilistic graphical model to represent dependencies between ExamPeriod and Healthy.
+Maximum Likelihood Estimation: Learned the Conditional Probability Distributions (CPDs) from the dataset, ensuring the model accurately reflected the observed data.
+Variable Elimination: Used this inference method to calculate the probabilities of achieving a healthy step count during exam and non-exam periods.

+This approach provided a clear and systematic way to analyze how exam periods affect physical activity levels, confirming the hypothesis that step counts tend to decrease during exam weeks.

 More formally, the purpose is to find probabilities:
 P(healthy|is_in_exam_period)P(healthy|¬is_in_exam_period)